spanners/dissertation/dissertation/diss.markdown

 on User Interface programming.

-I first grew an interest in the field of Functional Reactive Programming after seeing Bret Victor’s “Inventing on Principle” @Victor2012a.
-His talk claims that, in the traditional compile-run-debug cycle of coding, “most of the developer’s time is spent looking at the code, blindly without an immediate connection to the thing they’re making”.
+I first grew an interest in the field of Functional Reactive Programming after seeing Bret Victor's "Inventing on Principle" @Victor2012a.
+His talk claims that, in the traditional compile-run-debug cycle of coding, "most of the developer's time is spent looking at the code, blindly without an immediate connection to the thing they're making".
 He goes on to show a side-by-side illustration of a new style of development – on one side is the runtime preview, and on the other side is the code pertaining to said runtime.
 Changes in the code update the runtime, live.
-He argues that “so much of creation is discovery, and you can’t discover anything if you can’t see what you’re doing” – alluding to his earlier statement that the compile-run-debug cycle is much like this.
+He argues that "so much of creation is discovery, and you can’t discover anything if you can't see what you're doing" – alluding to his earlier statement that the compile-run-debug cycle is much like this.
 I would like to investigate the claims Bret Victor makes, and indeed Elm, an instance of such a FRP, whose website also makes similar claims.